Robot Setup#

 Port |

-TCP/IP port used by the robot to communicate, configured on the robot controller |
+TCP/IP port the robot communicates with (configured on the robot controller) |

 Reconfigure Server |

-Button used to reconfigure the communication server with the new parameters |
+Button to reconfigure the communication server with new parameters |

 Server Online |

-FlexiVision One server status indicator, green means server active and reachable |
+Status indicator of the FlexiVision One server (green = server active and accessible) |

 Client Connect |